Skip to main content

 Some of the drugs used to treat testicular cancer can have other side effects.
 For example:

-• Cisplatin, etoposide, paclitaxel, and vinblastine can damage nerves (known as neuropathy ).
+• Cisplatin, etoposide, paclitaxel, and vinblastine can damage nerves (known as neuropathy).
 This can lead to numbness or tingling in the hands and feet, and sensitivity to cold or heat.
 In most cases, this gets better once treatment is stopped, but it may last a long time in some people.

-• Cisplatin can also cause loss of hearing (called ototoxicity)
+• Cisplatin can also cause loss of hearing, called ototoxicity.

 • Bleomycin can damage the lungs, causing shortness of breath and trouble with physical activity.

-• Ifosfamide can cause the bladder to bleed (called hemorrhagic cystitis).
-To prevent this, the patient is given plenty of fluids and the drug mesna is given along with ifosfamide.
+• Ifosfamide can cause the bladder to bleed, called hemorrhagic cystitis.
+To prevent this, the patient is given plenty of fluids, and the drug mesna is given along with ifosfamide.

-Most side effects are short-term and go away overtime after treatment ends, but some can last a long time and may never go away completely.
+Most side effects are short-term and go away over time after treatment ends, but some can last a long time and may never go away completely.
 Tell your treatment team about any side effects or changes you notice while getting chemo so you can get prompt treatment for them.
 There are often ways to prevent or lessen side effects.
 For example, there are drugs to help prevent or reduce nausea and vomiting.
-In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to keep side effects from getting worse.
+In some cases, the doses of the chemo drugs may need to be reduced, or treatment may need to be delayed or stopped to keep side effects from getting worse.

 Some of the drugs used to treat testicular cancer can cause long-term side effects.
 These include some of the things mentioned earlier, like hearing loss and kidney or lung damage.
-Development of a second cancer (like leukemia) is a very serious but rare side effect of chemo, occurring in less than 1% of testicular cancer patients treated with chemo.
+Development of a second cancer (like leukemia) is a very rare but serious side effect of chemo, occurring in less than 1% of testicular cancer patients treated with chemo.
 People who've had chemo for testicular cancer seem to have a higher risk of heart problems later in life.
 Several studies have also suggested that chemo can sometimes cause high blood cholesterol to develop over time, which may later require treatment.

 More information about chemotherapy